en-di/quotes/README.md

 As a user, I'd like to be able to see more quotes from a person I'm interested in, so that I can get to know them better before talking to them.

 As a user, I'd like to keep my information and photo private for as long as I can, so that I can feel safer.

+As a user, I'd like to share my contact information with a person when we mutually agree on doing so, so that I can continue building a relationship with them outside of the service.